An economic crisis is more than a downturn, it’s a disruption to a society’s way of life.

 Digital products don’t necessarily need to be expensive to launch.
 You can create a free website on WordPress, share content via email, and record videos on your phone to upload to YouTube.
 If your content is informative and well-planned you can easily gain traction.

 READ MORE: Low Cost Business Ideas to Suit Every Budget

 Services for Remote Work

-A basic issue that everyone is dealing with right now is the fact they have been forced to work remotely.
-For those of us who are used to it, it means little change in our routines.
-But for those who were used to working from an office, this is a huge change.
+For those of us who are accustomed to working remotely, the new work-from-home ethic means little change in routine.
+But for those who were used to working from an office, this is a huge challenge to adapt to.

-For the right entrepreneur, this could be a promising opportunity.
+For the right entrepreneur with the right marketing, this could be a promising opportunity.

-Another option, if you’re someone who has worked remotely for many years (ahem, anyone at Foundr), then you might use your knowledge to assist companies making the transition.
-Many large and small companies will need to learn how to adapt their processes and systems to this new environment, and you can be the one who does that for them (for a nice fee).
+Many companies will need to learn how to adapt their processes and systems to this new environment, and you can be the one who does that for them.